*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Intermittent fasting requires that you go for long periods, usually a minimum of 16 hours, without consuming any calories whatsoever.
 For the most part, you want to drink a lot of water during your fasting periods but mixing it up with a nice cup of bitter melon tea or any tea for that matter is a great way to help push back any lingering hunger pains.

 As mentioned, bitter melon tea has no carbohydrates which make it great for a low-carb diet.
 And that includes the lowest carb diet out of them all, the keto diet.

 Keto is incredibly popular these days and finding beverages that fit into the narrow limitations of that diet is a bit of a challenge.
 Mostly you want to drink water but you’re going to want a little bit of flavor every now and again and bitter melon tea is a great option to have for this particular diet.

 When Is The Best Time To Drink Bitter Melon Tea?

 Bitter tea can be consumed at any time of the day.
 It really comes down to personal preference.
 As mentioned it has no caffeine so drinking it before bed is a possibility.

-So it fits into that large category of afternoon teas for myself.
+So it fits into that large category of afternoon teas for me.
 It is not a tea that I drink on a regular basis either so I just kinda drink a cup every now and again when it’s convenient.